milesj/packemon/website/docs/build.md

 ```

 Amazing, we now have self-contained and tree-shaken build artifacts for consumption.
 However, to
-ensure _only_ build artifacts are packaged and distributed to NPM, we rely on the `package.json`
+ensure _only_ build artifacts are packaged and distributed to npm, we rely on the `package.json`
 `files` property.
-Based on the list above, the files published to NPM would be the following (pretty
+Based on the list above, the files published to npm would be the following (pretty
 much everything except tests).

 ```